Treating Irritable Bowel Syndrome (IBS) and Diarrhea

 Other OTC products such as Pepto-Bismol, antacids, and medicines for gas relief are generally safe.
 Some antacids, particularly those containing magnesium, can cause diarrhea, however.

 Never take any over-the-counter medicine long term without consulting with your doctor, and return to your doctor for follow-up care, says J. Patrick Waring, MD, a gastroenterologist at Digestive Health Care of Georgia.
 He notes that IBS symptoms can be caused by other more serious problems.
-Make sure your symptoms are not caused by another illness.
+Make sure you and your doctor have eliminated other possible causes of your symptoms.

 Prescription Drugs for IBS